aariste/Raspberry-Pi-Mini-Dashboard/README.md

 many resources or had too many options I wouldn't use, I decided to develop a really simple dashboard that would show some system stats.

-Right now it's just showing the CPU load and temperature and the memory usage.
+Right now it's only showing the CPU load and temperature and the memory usage.

-It's just HTML plus the dygraphs JavaScript Visualization Library (http://dygraphs.com) which is used to display the charts.
+It's plain HTML plus the dygraphs JavaScript Visualization Library (http://dygraphs.com) which is used to display the charts.

 You can see the live stats of my Raspi at http://stats.ariste.info.